 Home to Pan American Academy Charter School, the Trujillo Center is an educational center that services 750 K-8 students.

-Offering a K-8 dual-language charter school founded by Congreso in 2008, the Trujillo Center is the third building on Congreso’s North American Street Campus.
+Pan American Academy Charter School was founded by Congreso in 2008, the Trujillo Center is the third building on Congreso’s North American Street Campus.

-The Trujillo Center was named for former Congreso Board Chair Kenneth I. Trujillo and his family, who have dedicated more than 20 years to the advancement of Philadelphia’s poorest communities and believe in education as the great equalizer.
+The Trujillo Center was named for former Congreso Board Chair Kenneth I. Trujillo and his family, who have dedicated more than 20 years to the advancement of Philadelphia’s communities and believe in education as the great equalizer.
 The Trujillo Center was the realization of Mr. Trujillo’s idea to provide high-quality education to students in North Philadelphia.

 Congreso is a nationally recognized, community-based organization whose mission is to enable individuals and families in predominantly Latino neighborhoods to achieve economic self-sufficiency and well being.